pkrrules/home-comparative-market-analysis-agent/docs/phase2-design-notes.md

 # Phase 2 — Canonical Schema, Provider Interface, Validation & Dedup

+> Historical phase record.
+The active implementation is Repliers-backed;
+> provider migration details are in `phase2b-repliers-migration.md` and the
+> current end-to-end behavior is summarized in the README.

 Implements the `SimplyRETS -> Provider interface -> Canonical property schema -> Validation and deduplication` slice of the architecture, i.e. the data half of Agent 1 (Property and Data Agent).